 In 2010, just after Senate Republicans blocked a repeal effort, Clinton himself voiced regret over the policy, and said he had only settled on it after it became clear both the Senate and the House would favor an absolute ban on gays in the military.

 The Repeal of 'Don’t Ask, Don’t Tell'

 Barack Obama campaigned for president in 2008 with a promise to immediately overturn DADT, but the discharges continued during his first year in the White House.
 By 2010, several U.S. states (including Massachusetts, Connecticut, Vermont and New Hampshire) had legalized same-sex marriage.

 Later that year, the Pentagon announced the results of a report aimed at determining how a repeal would affect the military, and some 70 percent of U.S. service members surveyed said a repeal would have mixed, positive or no impact.
 Finally, that December, the House and Senate passed a repeal of DADT, which Obama signed into law on December 22.

 After the repeal became official on September 20, 2011, it seemed to have a domino effect on other longstanding barriers within the armed forces.
 In 2013, the Pentagon announced it would lift the ban on women serving in ground-combat units.
 In 2015, the Pentagon added sexual orientation to the Military Equal Opportunity policy for the first time, meaning gay servicemen and servicewomen would be protected from discrimination.

-Finally, in June 2016 the military ended its ban on transgender service members, a group that according to some estimates may have numbered some 15,500 at that time.
-Though President Donald Trump issued an executive memo in August 2017 announcing that the pre-2016 ban on transgender troops would be reinstated, various ongoing legal challenges to the new ban delayed its taking effect.
+In June 2016 the military ended its ban on transgender service members, a group that according to some estimates may have numbered some 15,500 at that time.
+Though in March 2018, President Donald Trump signed a memorandum that banned some transgender people from U.S. military service.